culturetogoberlin/sparql-how-tos/README.md

 ```
 [Try it on QLever](https://qlever.cs.uni-freiburg.de/wikidata/8h9vxg)

-NOTE: This is a very costly query that can an will often cause time-outs.
+NOTE: This is a very costly query that can and will often cause time-outs.
 Samples of results are availabele in [/query-results/property-usage](/query-results/property-usage).